ovh/docs/pages/cloud/dedicated/pfSense_bridging/guide.en-asia.md

 ![pfSense setup 4](images/pfsense-vm-10_1.png){.thumbnail}

-Make sure the settings are matching from what is shown in the bellow screenshots and enter your `Failover IP`. `The IPv4 Upstream gateway` will be configured later.
+Make sure the settings are matching from what is shown in the below screenshots and enter your `Failover IP`. `The IPv4 Upstream gateway` will be configured later.

 ![pfSense setup 5](images/pfsense-vm-10_2.png){.thumbnail}